Education Funding Options

-Multiple Students, Same Office: When two or more students in the same office want to start the same course at the same time, the Business Builder Program discounted tuition applies when more than one employee takes a designation program.
-Visit our Programs and Courses page for more information or call 1-866-953-4769 for details.
+Single courses, multiple students: When 2 or more students in the same office want to start the same course at the same time, The Business Builder Program provides discounted tuition when more than one employee takes a designation program.
+See pdf application forms and online registration sites or call 1-866-953-4769 for details.

-Corporate Partner Supports: Knowledge Bureau will provide co-op funding for attendance at live events (DAW or DAC) for corporate partners who bring groups of advisors (10 or more) to live events.
+Corporate Partner Supports: Knowledge Bureau will provide co-op funding for attendance at live events (DAW and DAC) for corporate partners who bring groups of advisors (10 or more) to live events.

 - the Canada Student Loans Act;

 - the Apprentice Loans Act; or

 - a similar provincial or territorial government laws.

 Employer-paid tuition: Employers may deduct the cost of tuition as a business expense if the programs are of benefit to the employer's business.
 In that case, tuition paid for employees will not be a taxable benefit and the student will not be eligible to claim the tuition tax credit.